Please click the questions below to see the answers of our most frequently asked questions.

 Can I request GP shift?

 Not typically because bikes are ridden by more than one person throughout the day and changing back and forth is not practical.
 However sometimes we can accommodate.
-Contact the office and make a request.
+You must contact the office and make a request before your school day.
+In addition to requesting it at the time of signing up, please mention it at Registration on the morning of your school.
 No promises.

 What bikes are acceptable at a Single Day School if I bring my own?

-Any 4 stroke bike over 150cc or 2 stroke over 125cc.
+Any 4 stroke bike over 250cc or 2 stroke over 125cc.
 125cc bikes must have a button start or be able to be started by the rider on his own, without needed help.

 What level do I take?